 The exact trekking distance for the Umber Route is 53km or 32 miles.
-The shortest number of days required for the Umbwe Route is 5 days, It’s a Shorter ascents with strenuous trekking days.
+The shortest number of days required for the Umbwe Route is 5 days, It’s a shorter ascent with strenuous trekking days.
 By the time you have added on arrival and departure days it is 9 or 10.
-However, as it’s considered one of the Shortest and steepest routes on the mountain it is strongly recommended to be very well prepared and acclimatized to increase your changes of success.
+However, as it’s considered one of the Shortest and steepest routes on the mountain it is strongly recommended to be very well prepared and acclimatized to increase your chances of success.

 What is the Umbwe Route Summit Success Rate?

 The Umbwe Route is one of the shortest routes up Kilimanjaro which has a very poor chance for acclimatization due to its steepness and days spend in the mountain.
 Whilst there are no official statistics, the average success rate across all operators is 70%.
 However, we have a summit success rate of over 90% for the Umbwe Route!